HouzuoGuo/drupal8-helloworld/README.md

 # drupal8-helloworld
-This is an advanced hello world example for a Drupal module.
+This is an advanced hello world example for a Drupal 8 module.

 ## Features
-- Configuration allows administrator to input pre-defined hello-wrold texts (maximum two entries).
+- Configuration allows administrator to input pre-defined hello-wrold texts (maximum three entries).
-- A button in CKEditor brings up a dialog to let you pick a text entry.
+- A button in CKEditor brings up an iframe in the page to let you pick a text entry.
-- Upon confirmation, the text entry is inserted into CKEditor.
+- Clicking a button on the iframe will insert the corresponding text into the text editor.

 ## License
 All source code files are licensed under GPL-V3, see LICENSE file for the full license text.